tsarsalesman/data-structures/Binary Search Tree/README.md

-# Binary-Search-Trees
+# Binary Search Trees
-Includes the ADT that I finished writing the functions for, as well as a visualizer program provided by my instructor.
+Includes the abstract data types that I finished writing the functions for, as well as a visualizer program provided by my instructor.